drone-labs/about/README.md

 µUSB, via ssh (ssh root@192.168.7.2, default password is root).
 The Ethernet connection relies on Linux USB gadget feature, ssh server is Dropbear.
 The wireless connections are not active. the firmware is shipped with a complete custom version of ardupilot suite.
+The filesystem size is 256MB.
-Once booted, an arduplane instance is automatically launched in background, and can be managed the standard way :
+Once booted, an arduplane instance is automatically created in background, and can be managed the standard way :

 	/etc/init.d/S60arduplane.sh start|stop|restart

   Current options for the program are

 	-l /var/APM/logs -A /dev/ttyS1 -B /dev/ttyS2 -C /dev/ttyS5

 ## Build the firmware